ncenatus/design-project-portfolio/docs/assignments/A03/index.md

 Then i enter my parameter values on Creo, these are the values that was given for the assignemt along with the length calcualtion i got from step 1.

 ![A3](MATERIALS.png)

+Then i assign the given material from the assigment which is aluminum.
+I then notice the young's modulus is 70 GPA which i then converted to 10.22*10^6 Psi.
+Then i compare it with the range that ws given in the assingment 8.5*10^6 < 10.22*10^6 < 11.5*10^6, so it fall in in between it.

 ![A3](D.png)